floledermann/another-dimension/README.md

 #### *`Dimension.addAlias(unit, alias)`*

 Add an alias (alternative name) for a unit.
-The aliases will be considered before any conversion. *Warning*: aliases are not looked up recursively, so each alias has to refer to a unit which is actually specified (i.e. for which conversions are either built in or have been specified using [`Dimension.addConversion()`](#dimensionaddconversionfromunit-tounit-factororfunction)).
+The aliases will be considered before any conversion. ***Warning:*** Aliases are not looked up recursively, so each alias has to refer to a unit which is actually specified (i.e. for which conversions are either built in or have been specified using [`Dimension.addConversion()`](#dimensionaddconversionfromunit-tounit-factororfunction)).

 **`unit`** A String specifying the base unit.